jonxsong/DSC180A-Capstone/README.md

 # DSC180A-Capstone

 Please refer over to notebooks/FINAL_NOTEBOOK.ipynb for the Final Report + Code submission.
 The notebook should contain all necessary explorations of data.

-For graphs produced from running our main script, run.py, please refer over to "data/out"
+For graphs produced from running our main script, run.py, please refer over to "../data/out" To access our work with the Analyzer Task Library (ATL), please refer over to "../ATL/Class1.cs"

 ### Responsibilities: